korakoss/minicompiler/DEVNOTES.md

 HIR->assembly codegen possibly works now.
 Test it, clean up, merge maybe.
 Improved the running scripts: _yumc_ compiles, and (courtesy of dotfiles/) _ycp_ compiles and runs on pi, _yumpi_ jumps to project folder on pi.

+## OVERHAUL STUFF
+- main.rs finalized
+- common.rs done
+- ast.rs done

+- QUESTION: who's checking being in a loop nest/fun currently.
+Is it the HIR lowerer?
+    - write a test case for this

 # Current things